"

 Figure 11.2.
 Original Sketch of GTAW Torch / Photo Credit: Russel Meredith, PD

-Basics of the process
+Basics of the Process

-Advantages of gas tungsten-arc welding (GTAW) include the following:
+Advantages of GTAW include the following:

 • Welding can be done in all positions.